emarsden/pg-el/doc/src/copy-protocol.md

 # The COPY protocol

-The COPY protocol can be used to send large amounts of data to PostgreSQL.
+The COPY protocol can be used to send and receive large amounts of data to/from PostgreSQL.
 It can be used with CSV or TSV data.

-The pg-el library allows you to COPY from an Emacs buffer into PostgreSQL.
+The pg-el library allows you to COPY from an Emacs buffer into PostgreSQL using function `pg-copy-from-buffer`, as illustrated below.

 ~~~admonish example title="Inserting tab-separated data"
 ```lisp